srobo/website/_posts/2019-04-07-sr2019-tlc-crowned-champion.md

 For full details on the awards, please see the [rulebook](/docs/resources/2019/rulebook.pdf).

-Of course, this competition would not be possible without the support of [Motorola](https://www.motorolasolutions.com/en_us/about/company-overview/corporate-responsibility/motorola-solutions-foundation.html), our sponsor for this year, who enabled us to provide a fun and educational opportunity for students from a range of engineering disciplines.
+Of course, this competition would not be possible without the support of [The Motorola Solutions Foundation](https://www.motorolasolutions.com/en_us/about/company-overview/corporate-responsibility/motorola-solutions-foundation.html), our sponsor for this year, who enabled us to provide a fun and educational opportunity for students from a range of engineering disciplines.

 <!--Media
 -----